-Newstead Wood School is a selective girls school of 1150 students.
+Newstead Wood School is a selective girls' school of 1265 students.
 It admits students from a wide geographical area surrounding the London Borough of Bromley and from numerous different primary schools.
 A defining feature of Newstead Wood School is that it selects students by ability and gender.
 This is because we believe that teaching able girls separately best provides them with equality of learning.

 Newstead Wood School is an inclusive school where each and every individual is respected equally.
-This Single Equality Scheme exists to ensure that we fulfil our vision of "wide-ranging opportunities for all" where "every individual in our community is valued" so that we "develop the moral values, confidence and resilience to make a difference to lives at Newstead Wood and beyond".
+This policy exists to ensure that we fulfil our vision and values: